Quickstart

 On the Connect to Azure DevOps card, choose Personal Access Token and paste credentials.

-The wizard validates the PAT and provisions a tenant for your organization.
+The wizard validates the PAT and provisions a tenant for your organization, including creating service hook subscriptions in your Azure DevOps projects.
 If you supplied a PR, it also starts a first review against it.
 On success it advances to step three.

 If the PAT is missing a scope or has expired, you'll see a specific error.
 See Troubleshooting PAT errors for the resolution for each error code.